PAST2212/websitewatcher/README.md

 - Please see Changelog for Updates:
 - https://github.com/PAST2212/websitewatcher/blob/main/Changelog

+**Before the first run - How it Works:**
+1. Put your domains into this TXT file "User Input/tracked_websites.txt" line per line for monitoring operations.
+Some domains are listed per default.

+2. Create a new mail account and put your E-Mail address for sending reports, password and recipient address into this TXT file "User Input/mail_account.txt"
+   - Either you create an account on your company side with a company address (e.g. domainbot@company.com) or
+   - You create an account on another mail provider (e.g. GMAIL, as an example: https://mailtrap.io/blog/python-send-email-gmail/)

+# **Notes**

 **Authors**
 - Patrick Steinhoff (https://www.linkedin.com/in/patrick-steinhoff-168892222/)

 Written in Python 3.7

-TO DO:
+**TO DO**
 - Add Possibility to send screenshots of changed websites via mail as attachement
 - Add Possibility to parse arguments (e.g. workers for multithreading)
 - Add other paramaters as MX-Record, HTML-Title, HTML-Description if that makes sense.
-- Add Deeplink / Webpath compability (e. g. observe fakedomain.com/Business)
+- Add better Deeplink / Webpath compability (e. g. observe fakedomain.com/Business)